published Wednesday, October 27, 2010

 Built in the eighteenth century in Boulogne-Billancourt, Buchillot castle now houses the Musée Paul Belmondo.
-Transformed and designed by architects Karine Chartier and Thomas Corbasson, the museum gives pride to the works of the artist featuring busts, sculptures, medals and
+Transformed and converted by architects Karine Chartier and Thomas Corbasson, the museum showcases the works of the artist, depicting busts, sculptures, medals and

-signed Paul Belmondo drawings.
+signed drawings Paul Belmondo.
 The works are well exposed in a white space, neutral and clean.
-Multiplying niches, windows and double height, architecture is hollow and deforms to accommodate the works and staging.
-A little further, the visitor will flow through the thickness of the walls, decorated with wood shelving evoking multiple reservations and curiosity cabinets, revealing a large number of drawings and medals.
+Multiplying niches, windows and double height, architecture widens and deforms to accommodate the works and staging.
+A little further on, visitors will flow through the thickness of the walls, decorated with wood shelving with multiple referring reserves and curiosity cabinets, revealing a large number of drawings and medals.

 Photos: Yves Marchand and Romain Meffre

 Plans: Chartier-Corbasson Architects

 For more information, visit Chartier-Corbasson Architectes site.